u2084511felix/todo/README.md

 A simple CLI type todo app.
 Written in C++ for linux systems.
 This tool provides a simple CLI interface to help manage daily tasks in the terminal.
 Future features may include:
 - Integrated cross-platform push notifications (including mobile).
 - More sophisticated categorization features.
-- Timers and chron jobs associated with tasks.
+- Timers and cron jobs associated with tasks.
 - AI LLM-agent integration for automatic task execution, or task creation.

 ### Dependencies and Target System